renyiblack/Life-Game/README.md

 To build this project you can compile via terminal going to the folder where the project is located, then compile the project using `g++ -Wall -std=c++11 -I include src/main.cpp src/lodepng.cpp glife`

 Or you can use cmake.
+This is the recomended method.

 Supposing you put Life-Game in the directory `${LIFE_DIR}`: